 - 2 chicken breast halves (skin and bone removed) cut into 1-inch pieces

 - 1 15 oz. can chicken broth + water to equal 2 1/4 cups

 - 1½ cups basmati rice (uncooked)

 - ½ fresh lemon

 - additional lemon wedges

 In large, deep saucepan (w/lid, you'll need that later) heat the ghee over medium heat.
-Add the onion, cardamom pods, star anise points, and cook, stirring occasionally, until onion is softened and browned, about 10 minutes.
-Add the garlic-salt mash and turmeric, and cook until fragrant, 2 minutes.
+Add the onion, cardamom pods, and star anise points.
+Cook, stirring occasionally, until onion is softened and browned, about 10 minutes.
+Add the garlic-salt mash and turmeric, cook until fragrant, 2 minutes.